MartinYan623/Kaggle-Titanic/README.md

 # Kaggle-Titanic
 Recently, I started to do some small projects on Kaggle.
 This is my first project on Kaggle alone.
 There is a summary about this project.

-The data are more than 10 dimensions, including age, sex, fare and etc. In the project, I first pre-process data. combine the train data and test data, then find more features.
+The data are more than 10 dimensions, including Age, Sex, Fare etc. In the project, I first pre-process data. combine the train data and test data, then find more features.
 Some pre-processing as follows:
 1. Use names to extract the titles and then simply classify some categories, including:
 Title_Dictionary = {